Confronting Conditions of Confinement

 Charlotte Boucher

 Charlotte is a PhD candidate in Political Science.
-Her research focuses on the effects of police violence on the subjective citizenship of people living in neighborhoods with both very high and very low violence.
-She is using neighborhoods in Chicago, IL and Paris, France as case studies.
+Her research focuses on the effects of police violence and neglect on the political behavior of residents in neighborhoods suffering from this double sided policing.
+Her case studies focus on neighborhoods in both Chicago, IL and Saint Denis, France.

 Alex Melody Burnett